Bwooce/ntrip-atlas-data/global/README.md

 ## Additional Documentation

 ### Commercial Pricing Information
-See `commercial_pricing_notes.yaml` for detailed pricing information including:
+For detailed pricing information, contact service providers directly:
-- Monthly subscription costs by service tier
+- Monthly subscription costs vary by service tier and geographic coverage
-- Coverage area pricing differences
-- Academic/educational discounts
+- Academic/educational discounts may be available
-- Free trial availability
+- Free trial availability varies by provider
-- Enterprise pricing models
+- Enterprise pricing models available for high-volume users

 ### Excluded Services
 See `excluded_commercial_services.yaml` for documentation of commercial services that were researched but excluded from the database, including: